reconquest/sould/README.md

 storage = "/var/sould/"
 ```

-- `listen` directive talks about what address sould should listen to.
+- `listen` directive is used to set network address which sould should listen.

-- `storage` directive is a path to directory, which will be used as a root
+- `storage` directive is used to set path to root directory for all new
- directory for all new mirrors, so if you wants create a mirror with name
+    mirrors, So, in this example, when your create a mirror with the name
- `dev/configs`, sould will create a *bare* repository in
+    `dev/configs`, sould will create the repository in
     `/var/sould/dev/configs/`.

 ### Setup master sould server

-There little bit harder then slave.
-Master config extends slave config with
+It's a little bit harder than slave.
+Master config is based on the slave one
-this directives:
+and extends it with this directives:

-- `master` - that flag should be `true`, if server is master.
-So if you want
+- `master` - set `true` for master server and `false` for slave.

-    turn off master mode, you should set `master` value to `false` and give
+    So if you want turn off master mode, you should set `master` value to
-    signal to the sould server to reload configuration file, after this server
+    `false` and give signal to the sould server to reload configuration file,
-    will work in slave mode.
+    after this server will work in slave mode.

 - `slaves` - this directive contain list of one or more slave servers where
     replicate request will be propagated to.

-- `timeout` - timeout on all the time for communication with a one slave
+- `timeout` - timeout on the whole time for communication with a single slave
     server.
-Measures in milliseconds.
+Base unit is millisecond.

 Example:
 ```